idallmann/EVA-impact-aires-protegees/scripts/notebook_GIE/ex1_build_matching_df_correction.md

 This section use multisession to speed up the computing of covariates.

-Multisession
+> [!NOTE]

-:   **Multisession** refers to a type of parallel processing where
+> **Multisession** refers to a type of parallel processing where
-    multiple R sessions (or processes) are created to execute code concurrently.
-Each session operates independently and runs in its own R process, allowing for parallel execution of tasks.
+>    multiple R sessions (or processes) are created to execute code
+>    concurrently.
+Each session operates independently and runs in its
+>    own R process, allowing for parallel execution of tasks.

-➔ To learn more about multisession you can refer to this
+> ➔ To learn more about multisession you can refer to this [add a ref]

 ```{r}